mangila/spring-crud/README.md

 Transactional Outbox pattern is used to send events, the outbox table can be used for event sourcing replays.

+Postgres LISTEN/NOTIFY is used for Fire and Forget (FaF) Notifications.

 [JobRunr](https://www.jobrunr.io) is being used for background tasks scheduling in the background module.

 Deployed to AWS and automated with IaC (Infrastructure as Code) and CM (Configuration Management) using Terraform and